/*******************************************************************************

 Chapter 6.
 The contract of the interface requires this method to return an object

-the iterator object provided by the underlying list stored in field aCards
+the iterator object provided by the underlying list stored in field aCards, and returns it

 This statement illustrates the concept of delegation, which we will revisit in